0xUgochukwu/Ugo-Finance/README.md

 #### 2. Create your Database

-Create a `finance.db` (Naming is important as it has already been linked to in the Python Code - Use the exact name).
+Create `finance.db` (Naming is important as it has already been linked to in the Python Code - Use the exact name).
 This will allow the app to store user information on your Computer.
 Make sure you create this inside the Project folder.
+You can simply do this by executing: `$ touch finance.db` in the terminal within the project folder.

 #### 3. Get your API Key